 Two of the four man crew were former employees of Fews Marquees, Ewan Bell and Ed Wilson, and their motivation went beyond a physical and mental challenge.

-As part of the project, Atlantic Ambition are also raising money for causes related to the health of our oceans.
+As part of the project, Atlantic Ambition raised money for causes related to the health of our oceans.
 The Marine Conservation Society and The Surfrider Foundation are both involved in the sustainable use of our oceans, by minimising the harm when harvesting resources when fishing or extracting oil, and working to prevent and remove marine litter and pollution.

-The journey will also generate important scientific data.
-In a first of it’s kind, they will also be conducting scientific research by measuring critical ocean properties during the crossing.
-Utilizing Smartfin technology the boat will be fitted with custom sensors that will measure the important ocean properties, including temperature, dissolved oxygen and chlorophyll levels.
+The journey also generated important scientific data.
+In a first of it’s kind, they conducted scientific research by measuring critical ocean properties during the crossing.
+Utilizing Smartfin technology the boat was fitted with custom sensors that measured the important ocean properties, including temperature, dissolved oxygen and chlorophyll levels.
 This unique data set will be used to help researchers and scientific communities understand trends in the Atlantic Oceans health.

 Sustainability has long been a part of Fews Marquees’ DNA, and ISO14001 accreditation was a natural progression for the business.
 Many processes were already in place, but this step ensured particular focus on our environmental footprint, some of which are highlighted above.

 Amongst other green initiatives, we regularly check our vehicle fleet to enable optimisation of fuel efficiency, by ensuring van & lorry tyres are at the correct pressures, engines are serviced and loads are to the correct specification for vehicle capacity.For example: A 2015 contract to supply temporary structures in Buxton with our old fleet of vehicles had a carbon footprint of 572 – however by compacting the loads into new larger artic lorries in year 2 of the contract, we were able to reduce this to a carbon footprint by more than half in 2016 to just 238.